iMichka/homebrew-MacVTKITKPythonBottles/README.md

   - brew install iMichka/MacVTKITKPythonBottles/vtk
   - brew install iMichka/MacVTKITKPythonBottles/insighttoolkit

+## Coming soon

+VTK 6.1 bottles, with more options built in (freetype, boost, hdf5, ...)

 ## Why unofficial binaries ?

 For VTK, the advantage is that you don't have to wait for the compilation to finish.